-Azerbaijani culture is a blend of East and West, with influences predominantly from Middle Eastern, Russian and Turkish cultures.
-Most of the population are Azerbaijani, also known as Azeri, with minority groups including Russians, Turks, Kurds, Lezgians and Talysh.
+Local culture in Azerbaijan reflects strong influences from Middle Eastern, Russian and Turkish traditions, creating a distinctive cultural identity.
+Most of the population is Azerbaijani, also known as Azeri (representing about 95 percent of the total population), with minority groups including Lezgins, Russians, Talysh, Avars, and Turks.
 These cultures have all contributed to Azerbaijan’s rich history and its unique traditions, language and cuisine.

-Expats may take some time to adjust to the local culture in Azerbaijan, but any feelings of discomfort should pass as expats become more accustomed to life here.
+You may take some time to adjust to the local culture in Azerbaijan, but any feelings of discomfort should pass as you become more accustomed to life here.

 Language barrier in Azerbaijan

-The language barrier in Azerbaijan is likely to be one of the biggest obstacles expats will face.
+The language barrier in Azerbaijan is likely to be one of the biggest obstacles you’ll face.
 Azerbaijani (also known as Azeri) is the official language.
-It is a Turkic language and, as with the culture, closely related to Turkish.
-Many residents also speak Russian as a second language, while Turkish is also spoken.
+As with Azeri culture, it is closely related to Turkish.
+Many residents also speak Russian as a second language, and Turkish is also spoken.

 Food and drink in Azerbaijan

-As with Azerbaijani culture, food in Azerbaijan is largely influenced by Turkish, Russian and Asian flavours.
+Food and drink in Azerbaijan feature flavours largely influenced by Turkish, Russian and Asian cuisines.
 Meat and rice are popular, and spices are commonly used to create rich and intense flavours.
-Azerbaijani cuisine is hearty and portions are generous.
+Azerbaijani cuisine is hearty, and portions are generous.
 The country’s favourable climate also means that fresh produce is readily available throughout most of the year.

 A popular dish in Azerbaijan is plov, a rice dish flavoured with saffron and enriched with meat or vegetable stuffing.
-Kebabs and shashlik (skewered meat) are also popular dishes.
+Azerbaijan boasts over 40 different plov recipes, making it a staple in the national cuisine.
+Kebabs and shashlik (skewered meat) are also popular dishes, typically made with lamb, beef, chicken, or sturgeon fish served with a tart pomegranate sauce called narsharab.

 Black tea flavoured with spices is a traditional drink offered as a welcome before a meal and usually served afterwards too.
-Although the majority of the population is Muslim, alcohol is widely available and readily consumed in Azerbaijan.
+Although most of the population is Muslim, alcohol is widely available and readily consumed in Azerbaijan.

 Meeting and greeting in Azerbaijan

+There are specific customs when it comes to meeting and greeting in Azerbaijan.
 Men typically greet each other with a handshake.
 Women will also greet each other with a handshake, or if they’re very familiar with each other, a kiss on the cheek.
-If greeting a woman, it’s best to wait for her to make initial contact.
-The usual greeting in Azerbaijan is 'salaam', meaning 'hello'.
+For expat men greeting a woman, it’s best to wait for her either to make initial contact or not.
+The usual greeting in Azerbaijan is ‘Salaam’, meaning ‘Hello’.

 While Azerbaijanis are generally friendly and hospitable to newcomers, they are often misinterpreted as unfriendly, as they seldom smile at strangers.
 Smiling is usually reserved for relatives and close friends.

-When arriving at an Azeri’s home, it’s customary to remove one’s shoes.
-It’s also polite to bring a gift; though one should avoid gifting alcohol.
+When arriving at an Azeri’s home, it’s customary to remove your shoes.
+The host may offer you slippers.
+It’s also polite to bring a gift, although you should avoid gifting alcohol unless you’re certain the family drinks.
+If giving flowers, bring an odd number, as even numbers are usually reserved for funerals.

 Religion in Azerbaijan

-Although the majority of Azerbaijan’s population is classified as Muslim, very few Azeris would describe themselves as religious.
-Azerbaijan is a secular state and religion is viewed as a very private matter.
-The country observes freedom of religion and besides Muslims, there are Christian, Orthodox and Jewish minorities.
+Religion in Azerbaijan has a unique character; while the majority of the population is classified as Muslim (approximately 96 percent), very few Azeris would describe themselves as religious.
+Azerbaijan is considered one of the most secular states in the Muslim world, and religion is viewed as a very private matter.
+The country observes freedom of religion, and besides Muslims, there are Christian, Orthodox and Jewish minorities.

-Nevertheless, it's best to be respectful of religion and around religious sites.
-This includes avoiding taking photos of mosques and churches, unless the photographer has explicitly asked permission.
+Respect for religion and religious sites is important when visiting.
+This includes avoiding taking photos of mosques and churches unless you have explicitly asked permission.

 Women in Azerbaijan

-Both women and men living in Azerbaijan's capital city dress in Western-style clothing.
-Outside of Baku, it's generally more acceptable to dress conservatively.
+Women and men living in Azerbaijan’s capital city dress in modern Western-style clothing, although business attire tends to be formal, particularly for women.
+Outside of Baku, dressing conservatively is generally more acceptable.

 Tips to overcome culture shock in Azerbaijan

-- Never insult the president, Ilham Aliyev, or the ruling Aliyev family as this is an offence.
-In fact, it’s best to avoid discussions about politics altogether.
-This includes discussing the sensitive issue of the Nagorno-Karabakh conflict and Azerbaijan’s relations with Armenia.
+- Never insult the president, Ilham Aliyev, or the ruling Aliyev family, as this is an offence.
+It’s best to avoid discussions about politics altogether.
+This includes the sensitive issue of the Nagorno-Karabakh conflict and Azerbaijan’s relations with Armenia.

 - It’s best to avoid discussing religion.
-Although most people are Muslim, religion is viewed as a very private matter.
+Most people are Muslim, but religion is viewed as a very private matter.

 - Don’t take it personally if Azeris do not smile at first.
-It doesn’t mean they are not welcoming, it’s just not customary to smile at strangers.
-Apart from this, Azeris are known for their hospitality and, if an expat is in trouble, they will likely be happy to help.
+It doesn’t mean they are not welcoming; it’s just not customary to smile at strangers.
+Apart from this, Azeris are known for their hospitality, and if you’re in trouble, they will likely be happy to help.

 Further reading